How RSD Works RSD Services AccuScan Products FAQ History

 Texas On-Road Remote Sensing Program

 In the late 1990s, Texas was facing expansion of its I/M program due to worsening air quality and a non-attainment reclassification by the U.S. EPA.
 A decentralized two-speed idle I/M program was active in several counties.
-Instead of expanding the program into outlying counties in each metropolitan area, the Texas Department of Public Safety used three RSD3000s to collect over 3 million measurements annually and identify high-emitters among the commuting fleet that were contributing disproportionately to air quality in the core metropolitan areas.
+Instead of expanding the program into outlying counties in each metropolitan area, the Texas Department of Public Safety used three RSD3000s to collect on-road vehicle emission measurement data and identify high-emitters among the commuting fleet that were contributing disproportionately to air quality in the core metropolitan areas.

-These “commuter polluters” would be notified and subject to the core county I/M test.
-This program survived for over three years, but Texas once again came under pressure to expand its I/M network and, this time, upgrade to an ASM test.
-ESP began operating the Texas on-road remote sensing program in December 2001.
+These "commuter polluters" would be notified and subject to the core county I/M test.
+This program operated for over three years, but Texas once again came under pressure to expand its I/M network and, this time, upgrade to an ASM test.
+ESP began operating the Texas On-Road Vehicle Emissions Testing (TORVET) remote sensing program in December 2001.
 The on-road remote sensing program is aimed at:

 -Identification of commuter polluters.